This volume examines the visual culture of Japan’s transition to modernity, from 1868 to the first decades of the twentieth century.

 Table of Contents

 Introduction.
-In-Between Temporality and Spatiality: Visual Convergences and Meihi Hybridity
+In-Between Temporality and Spatiality: Visual Convergences and Meiji Hybridity

 Ayelet Zohar and Alison J. Miller

-1. Japan as Far West: An Allegorical Reading of the Katakana Space
+Between Kanji and Hiragana: An Allegorical Reading of the Katakana (Non-) Space

 Alison J. Miller

-Ayelet Zohar is Associate Professor of History of Art at Tel Aviv University.
+Ayelet Zohar is Senior Lecturer of History of Art at Tel Aviv University.

-Alison J. Miller is Assistant Professor of Art History at University of the South.
+Alison J. Miller is Assistant Professor of Art History at the University of the South (Sewanee).